-After consultation with all parties, kaiako or director may request additional support.
-If after all reasonable interventions a child's behaviour is still detrimental to the physical or emotional wellbeing of themselves or other people, the child may be excluded by the director on a temporary or permanent basis.
+After consultation with all parties, kaiako or the manager may request additional support.
+If after all reasonable interventions, a child's behaviour is still detrimental to the physical or emotional wellbeing of themselves or other people, the child may be excluded by the manager on a temporary or permanent basis.